:: 2015 AP* Summer Institutes at UT Austin

 - integrating student-led literary and style discussions into the middle school classroom as a means of increasing both student understanding and higher level thinking, as well as assessing these skills

 - equipping students with strategies to facilitate independent analysis of poetry and fiction, as well as pinning down that pesky tone

 - building and maintaining a working vertical team and examining how middle school Pre-AP aligns with the high school program and the exam

 - One significant/major piece of prose that you teach in your classroom

 Consultant: Christian Cicoria

 Since 2001, Christian Cicoria has taught at Saint Mary’s Hall in San Antonio, Texas.
 Prior to his arrival in San Antonio, Christian taught sophomores and juniors in Corpus Christi, Texas.
-For the past eight years, he has led Pre-AP English sessions at one, two-day and weeklong workshops in Texas, Oklahoma and New Mexico.
+For the past ten years, he has led Pre-AP English sessions at one, two-day and weeklong workshops in Texas, Oklahoma and New Mexico.
 Additionally, he has worked with several school districts in Texas focusing on curriculum alignment, strategy-based instruction and vertical teams to increase classroom rigor while also equipping students for success.
-For the past five years, he has served as an instructor for the Independent School Association of the Southwest’s annual Beginning Teacher Institute.

 * Trademark Notice: College Board, AP, Advanced Placement Program, AP Vertical Teams, Pre-AP, and the acorn logo are registered trademarks of the College Board.
 Used with permission.